Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Introduction

-Based on the above analysis, we propose \textbf{\alg} (\textit{\textbf{p}lan-\textbf{t}hen-\textbf{a}ction enhanced reasoning with Group Relative Policy Optimization}), a novel two-stage plan-reasoning training framework designed to promote explicit higher-order planning and reasoning abilities.
-In the first stage, we propose a Planning-Structured Reasoning cold-start approach and leverage an advanced LLM to distill the ground-truth CoT into concise high-level guidance.
-Recent empirical studies \citep{gandhi2025cognitive,yue2025does,li2025treepo} have shown that the reasoning capabilities of pre-trained models are largely established during the initial pre-training phase, which implies that reasoning models are inherently constrained by their base models.
-These base models lack explicit or autonomous high-quality global planning ability.
-Therefore, it is necessary to cold-start and cultivate such an initial capability.
-To this end, the advanced LLM summarizes the CoT by extracting core concepts and generating a refined overview of the reasoning path and conclusions.
-This high-level guidance thinking, together with the CoT, forms a dataset for high-level guidance-based supervised fine-tuning (SFT), thereby providing a cold-start initialization for subsequent reinforcement learning.
-In the second stage, we propose a plan reason-guidance aware RL method based on the GRPO algorithm, which has shown strong capabilities in LLM reasoning.
-Unlike traditional GRPO, which rewards the model based solely on the final response, our method incorporates a sophisticated reward mechanism that evaluates the quality of the high-level guidance thinking generated during the reasoning process.
-This reward system not only encourages the model to generate accurate final responses but also strengthens its ability to produce effective and precise high-level guidance, thereby enhancing the model's whole reasoning ability.
+To address this limitation, we propose \textbf{\alg} (\textbf{p}lan-\textbf{t}hen-\textbf{a}ction enhanced reasoning with \textbf{G}roup \textbf{R}elative \textbf{P}olicy \textbf{O}ptimization), a two-stage plan-then-reason training framework that explicitly optimizes both analytic planning and detailed reasoning.
+Unlike prior works \cite{yao2022react,wan2025rema} that treat the plan merely as an additional structural component, we formulate the plan as an explicit optimization variable.
+In the first stage, we introduce a Planning-Structured Reasoning cold-start strategy, where a given LLM summarizes ground-truth CoT into concise high-level guidance that captures core concepts and global reasoning structure.
+This guidance, paired with the original CoT, forms a supervised fine-tuning (SFT) dataset that initializes explicit planning ability—an ability largely absent from base pre-trained models \citep{gandhi2025cognitive,yue2025does,li2025treepo}.
+In the second stage, we develop a plan-guidance-aware RL method based on GRPO.
+Unlike standard GRPO, which rewards only the final response, our approach incorporates a refined reward signal that evaluates the quality of the generated high-level guidance during reasoning.
+This design encourages the model to produce not only correct answers but also effective and precise analytic plans, leading to more stable and globally guided reasoning trajectories.
+Through rigorous theoretical derivations and empirical validation, we demonstrate that the proposed reinforcement learning method can significantly increase the mutual information between predicted answers and ground-truth answers, thereby improving the accuracy of the model’s generated outputs.
+Experimental results demonstrate that our method achieves significant performance improvements across multiple benchmarks and domains, and is applicable to both LLMs and MLLMs.
 Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{A novel two-stage plan-reasoning framework:} We propose \alg, a two-stage training framework, including high-level guidance planning and guidance-aware reinforcement learning, to foster explicit higher-order planning and reasoning abilities in LLMs.